 Talent Management

-What is talent management?
+What is Talent Management?

 Initially, the term talent management was coined by McKinsey & Company.
-J. Moczy dłowska defined talent management as activities taken vis-à-vis personnel with outstanding talents to ensure their development and increase operational efficiency while simultaneously achieving corporate goals.
+J. Moczy dłowska defined the term as activities taken vis-à-vis personnel with outstanding talents to ensure their development and increase operational efficiency while simultaneously achieving corporate goals.
 Talent management is also known as Human Resource Management or Talent Acquisition.
-Talent management involves systematically attracting, identifying, developing, engaging, retaining, deploying, and strategically sticking to our business objectives.
+This involves systematically attracting, identifying, developing, engaging, retaining, deploying, and strategically sticking to our business objectives.
 The 3Cs of talent management revolve around competency, commitment, and contribution.
 Competency consists of allotting the best employees with desirable skill sets into apt roles and hiring competent talents who align well with the culture and skillset of the profile steps in the commitment.
 Employees would feel dedicated enough to work towards the progression of the organization.
 Lastly, on an aggregate scale, employees contribute towards profitable results.

-Gradually speaking, talent management follows the pattern of hiring potential employees who could uplift any organization’s productivity level.
+Gradually speaking, managing the talents follows the pattern of hiring potential employees who could uplift any organization’s productivity level.
 Every organization sticks to this basic pattern and tries to modify its approaches depending on cultural factors and conductivity formats.
 It is a strategic management of employees (talent) to utilize their fullest potential profitably.
 Human resource professionals and management teams are any organization’s custodian stakeholders of talent management.
 In the name of talent management, professionals must identify vacant positions, work on sourcing and onboarding eligible candidates, engage them within the system, and upskill needed skills, offering them training programs to flourish the existing work profile and retaining them while keeping the future progress perspective in mind.

 What is the difference between talent acquisition and talent management?